 Buying turnkey real estate can be similar to portfolio investing.
 When you decide to buy a property from a turnkey real estate company you’re buying the property directly from them.
 Choose a company you have researched and feel comfortable with and then look at their inventory.
 Most of the companies have large inventories spread over multiple states.
 You give them your budget and location criteria and they will send you available options.

-Although not as common, turnkey real estate can also be found with local realtors.
+Although not as common, turnkey real estate can also be found with local real estate agents.
 They have the capability to search the Multiple Listing Services (MLS) and filter them by the condition the property is in.
 Most of these companies don’t also manage the properties and don’t sell outside of their area, so it’s best to interview them before working with them.

 Step 3.
 Finance Your Turnkey Property